plone/training/javascript/requirejs-modules.rst

 No need for any globals anymore (except for the ``define`` and ``require`` methods)!

 Also note, that the code within the RequireJS define wrapper is exactly the same as in the module pattern example above.
 Using RequireJS doesn't mean, you have to rewrite everything.
-It's just about modularizing code.
+It's about modularizing code.

 To be able to use the defined module somewhere else, you need to be able to reference it by a module id.
 You can pass it as very first argument to the ``define`` function, but you might better do that in the RequireJS configuration.

 If you don't do it at all, it gets automatically assigned the name of the file.

 For example, let's assume a project structure like follows and the ``define`` example from above living in a file called ``my_module.js``::

     index.html